 When setup file has finished downloading, double-click on the setup-antimalware-fix.exe file to install GridinSoft Anti-Malware on your system.

-GridinSoft Anti-Malware will automatically start scanning your system for XMRig file and other malicious programs.
-This process can take a 20-30 minutes, so I suggest you periodically check on the status of the scan process.
+GridinSoft Anti-Malware will automatically start scanning your system for XMRig files and other malicious programs.
+This process can take 20-30 minutes, so I suggest you periodically check on the status of the scan process.

 When the scan has finished, you will see the list of infections that GridinSoft Anti-Malware has detected.
 To remove them click on the “Clean Now” button in the right corner.

 If the guide doesn’t help you to remove XMRig infection, please download the GridinSoft Anti-Malware that I recommended.
-Also, you can always ask me in the comments for getting help.
+Also, you can always ask me in the comments to get help.
 Good luck!